-Dr. Masterson’s recent research focuses on the work of 20th-century American women composers, and she presented related lecture-recitals at the 2015 and 2018 Women Composers Festival of Hartford and 2016 and 2018 CMS Mid-Atlantic Conference.
-In 2016, she also published a book review in the American Music Teacher magazine.
+Dr. Masterson’s recent research focuses on the work of 20th-century American women composers, and she has presented at the Women Composers Festival of Hartford, the College Music Society Mid-Atlantic Conference, and the CMS National Conference.
 As a performer, Dr. Masterson has performed as soloist with the Evansville Philharmonic Orchestra, the DePauw Orchestra, the University of Connecticut Symphony Orchestra, and the Newberry College Wind Ensemble.
 She currently maintains an active performance schedule throughout New England, the Midwest, and Southeast.
 Her newly-formed Masterson Ensemble presented a concert at Steinway Hall in New York and toured the Southeast in February 2020.
 At present, she is developing a recording of Philippa Schuyler’s “Seven Pillars of Wisdom”, for future release with Centaur Records.

 In 2011, Dr. Masterson completed her Doctorate of Musical Arts at the University of Connecticut, with a major concentration of piano performance and a minor area of emphasis in music theory.
 Past instructors include Dr. Neal Larrabee, Prof. Claude Cymerman, and Phyllis Niednagel.